-- sports clubs football, netball, cycling, sports multiskills. - music clubs recorders, choir, school band, handchimes - other interests Let's Get Cooking, gardening club, knitting club, outdoor club and art club
+- sports clubs football, netball, dance and sports multiskills. - music clubs recorders, choir, school band, drumming - other interests Let's Get Cooking, knitting club, outdoor club and art club

 A small charge is made for some of these clubs if the staff running the activity are from outside the school.
 For activities with a limited number of places, these are allocated when payment is received via ParentPay.

-Awards assemblies are held each term for Foundation Stage, Key Stage I and Key Stage 2.
+Classroom based awards assemblies are held each term in classes for all children.
 Children may bring in and be presented with any award or certificate from outside school.
 This may be for playing a musical instrument, swimming, dancing, a football trophy, a scouting or guiding achievement or any other award.
+It is a way of recognising the whole child and giving children the opportunity to share their outside achievements with their friends and with staff.